WFA sends a monthly newsletter on its priority issues to over 6000 contacts. Sign up here, free of charge.

 ‘Reinstalling consumer trust in advertising’

 “In 2019 we must reinstall consumer trust in advertising and repair the digital supply chain.
-At UBA, we hope 2019 will offer us the opportunity to enhance our communication measurement systems, promote autoregulation, decode the complexity in the marketing ecosystem and cooperate even better among national advertiser associations.”
+At UBA, we hope 2019 will offer us the opportunity to enhance our communication measurement systems, promote self-regulation, decode the complexity in the marketing ecosystem and cooperate even better among national advertiser associations.”
 (Chris Van Roey, UBA Belgium)

 Marketing the marketing profession